 The Daily Sun-Up podcast | More episodes

 Ullr’s Garden sent itself to indoor farm training

 The container outfitters supplied a two-day boot camp on vertical farming.

 The would-be farmers learned there’s almost zero water use in the latest designs, no contamination of runoff with excess fertilizer or pesticides, precise control of nutrients, efficient LED lighting powered by clean electricity.
 They have two electric vehicles to deliver produce within a 5-mile radius, boosting their effort to become carbon neutral with the overall operation.
 Leaving the root ball on a head of lettuce helps it last on the shelf for a couple of weeks and reduces food waste.

 A fully outfitted container, with 24,000 individual LED pinpoint lights and temperature controlled at 68 to 70 degrees, costs about $170,000, Nick Millisor said.
 Ullr’s Garden can grow 500 varieties of produce to meet the whims of the market, and tweak the grow lights for goals as esoteric as the optimal color of a red lettuce leaf.

 Produce growing in a hydroponic farm in South Denver, compared with a view under thousands of red and blue LED lights.
 (Olivia Sun, The Colorado Sun via Report for America)

-Accelerating efficiencies in lighting and heating have powered the surge in hydroponic container farms, said CSU’s Craver.
+Accelerating efficiencies in lighting have powered the surge in hydroponic container farms, said CSU’s Craver.
 Old grow lamps built up too much heat, while improved LEDs produce precise photons that the plant can employ for photosynthesis.

 “So we really are sitting on the shoulders of giants on this one,” Nick Millisor said.